 One Road: Aboriginal Art from Australia’s Deserts

-One Road is a touring exhibition of important contemporary artworks from the Museum’s collection.
-Based on the Yiwarra Kuju: The Canning Stock Route exhibition, it brings the artistic, cultural and natural worlds of the Aboriginal people of Australia’s remote deserts to an international audience.
-The exhibition contains 33 paintings, a small selection of objects, some audiovisual content and images of the Western Desert landscape.
-One Roadopened at the National Museum of Ethnology, Osaka, Japan, on 9 June 2016 and will close on 19 July 2016.
-Up to 30 June 2016 it received 7656 visitors.
-The exhibition will continue to tour Japan throughout 2016–17.
+One Road is a touring exhibition of contemporary artworks from the Museum’s collection and brings the artistic, cultural and natural worlds of the Aboriginal people of Australia’s remote deserts to an international audience.
+It contains 34 paintings, a small selection of objects, audiovisual content and landscape images.
+It toured to four venues in Japan (Osaka, Takamatsu, Tokyo and Hokkaido) and received a total of 35,802 visitors.

 Yiwarra Kuju: The Canning Stock Route and Old Masters: Australia’s Great Bark Artists